StudyAbroadNext.com

 Apply Now

 The MSc Social Work at the University of Hertfordshire is a full-time 2 Years Postgraduate program in the field of Social Sciences.
-Delivered at the University's Hatfield campus in Hertfordshire, United Kingdom, the course offers a balanced mix of academic study and practical experience.
+Delivered at the University's Hatfield campus in Hertfordshire, UK, the course offers a balanced mix of academic study and practical experience.

 Course Highlights